Njugen/tabflower/README.md

         componentDidMount = () => {
             // A component has been mounted to the DOM:
             // Get the tabs and set it to the component's state object.
-            // For each state change, for any reason, the component's render() function will reruns, re-rendering
+            // For each state change, for any reason, the component's render() function will reruns, re-rendering UI
             // using the updated data retrieved.

             this.getTabs((data) => {